 Some farmers were more skeptical of the administration's actions, believing the midterm elections in November had more to do with the announcement than concern for farmers.

 "This is an election ploy.
 And we as farmers are playing the dupes again in this whole process," said Wisconsin farmer Michael Slattery who grows soybeans, corn, wheat and alfalfa with his wife on 300 acres in Maribel, Wisconsin.

 Slattery said he didn't support Trump in the last presidential election.

 Some farmers expressed concern that few details have been released.
 The USDA said it planned to roll out some of those details around Labor Day and the program would begin to make payouts after the fall harvest.

 "I don't want free money.
 I don't want bailouts.
 I want trade.
 Trade is what works," said Wanda Patsche, who grows corn and soybeans and raises pigs near Welcome in southern Minnesota with her husband, Chuck.

 Mark Jackson, who farms with his son and his brother on 2,000 acres in southeast Iowa near Oskaloosa was supportive of Trump's efforts to realign global trade to an improved balance for the United States.
 He said he agrees with the broader goal of balancing trade especially with China.

 "There is a tendency for a little bit of Trump piling on," he said.
 "We're trying to sort through a lot of the chaff to get down to the real heart of the issue to make this thing a little more equitable."

-Associated Press reporters Blake Nicholson and James MacPherson in Bismarck, North Dakota; Doug Glass in Minneapolis; Roxana Hegeman in Richita, Kansas; and Carrie Antlfinger in Milwaukee contributed to this report.
+Blake Nicholson contributed from Bismarck, North Dakota; Doug Glass from Minneapolis; Roxana Hegeman from Wichita, Kansas and Carrie Antlfinger from Milwaukee.